kpotnuru/algos_recommendation_engine/README.md

 # Introductory Algorithms for Recommendation Systems

-Discusses some basic algorithms for Recommendation Systems (usecases for selling more on ecommerce or book sites)
+Discusses some basic algorithms for Recommendation Systems (usecases for selling more on ecommerce or video streaming sites)
 - Content-Based Filtering (no code in the repo)
 - Collaborative Filtering (Nearest Neighbors model, Latent Factor Analysis - based on Principal Component Analysis)
 - Association Rules Learning (Apriori Algorithm)